-As we will see shortly, the problem of estimating motion flow is complicated by a number of factors, one of which is that we don't have the motion flow directly available at the image.
+The problem of estimating motion flow is complicated by a number of factors, one of which is that we don't have the motion flow directly available at the image.
 What we do have, are estimates of intensity change in time at each location, which we will call optic flow.
 Let's set this lecture in context and outline several historical approaches to motion measurement.
 As will become clearer later, there are theoretical connections between the various approaches.